brotatotes/bht-automation/bht gen 1/Matthew/Chapter 25/Matthew 25 2 bht.md

 # Matthew 25:2 Commentary Help Text

 ## BHT:
-In this verse, the distinction is not between good and bad but between the wise and the foolish, according to Jamieson, Fausset, and Brown.
-John Calvin emphasizes the importance of wisdom for those entrusted with important responsibilities, while Philip Schaff explains that the foolish virgins symbolize those who are unprepared and lacking in wisdom.
-The verse also highlights the need for wisdom among all believers to guard against the schemes of Satan and to navigate the course of their lives.
+This verse contrasts the wise and foolish, without distinguishing between good and bad.
+It warns against those who resemble believers but will be disowned by Jesus.
+God requires wisdom from all His children, especially stewards, to avoid being prey to Satan.
+The wise virgins, representing the prepared and faithful, trust in Jesus for salvation, while the foolish rely on temporary and unreliable foundations.
+This equal division carries significance, as it emphasizes the need for wisdom and steadfast faith in Christ for eternal life.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown: